haridher21/CompePractice/README.md

 # CompePractice
-Just all my codes from Competitive Coding Practice lol
+All my codes from Competitive Coding Practice, from AlgoExpert and LeetCode.

 Ones prefixed with AE are from AlgoExpert problems, other ones are LeetCode.